darkobodnaruk/cargox-ico/README.md

 All the configuration of the contracts is done in the file migrations/2_deploy_contracts.js.

+# Bug bounty program

+CargoX has reserved a good portion of it's funds for our bug bounty program.

+Please disclose any security holes to security@cargox.io.
+This is our promise to you:

+* We will financially reward disclosures (up to 50 ETH per disclosure).
+* We will keep you updated on the status of your submission.
+* We will not take legal action against you.

 # Installing the required software

 In order to develop locally you need to have the following installed: